Federal Skilled Worker points and FSW calculator

-If you apply for immigration to Canada as a Federal Skilled Worker Program (FSWP) candidate, you need to meet both the minimum requirements and the minimum necessary points.
-For more information about the minimum requirements read the following article:
+If you apply for immigration to Canada as a Federal Skilled Worker Class (FSW or FSW) candidate, you need to meet the minimum requirements.
+You also need to meet the minimum Federal Skilled Worker points.
+For more information about the minimum criteria, read the following article:

 The minimum point is 67 out of 100 possible points.
-You may like to know; these points are divided into six factors:
+However, you could divide them into six main factors: